uncled1023/IRCBot/readme.txt

 ---------------------
 Installation
 ---------------------
-1) Copy IRCBot.exe, config, logs, and modules from the release folder to a folder of your choosing
+1) Copy all of the contents from the newest build in the release folder to a directory on your local machine
 2) Run IRCBot.exe
 3) Click Tools>Configuration and configure your bot's settings
 4) Click File>Disconnect and then File>Connect to restart the bot with the new configuration